-Your first day at work will be both exciting but anxious at the same time.
+Your first day at work will be both exciting yet nerve-racking at the same time.
 You will have got over every hurdle to get to this point; the application, the interview, the second interview, etc and the big day has finally arrived.

 It’s also a day that first impressions are made of you from co-workers so appearing professional and confident will prepare you for a long and successful career.